AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

     Pe=\frac{UL}{D_{d}}

 where L is the length of the reactor and U is the mean advective velocity.
 The dimensionless parameter Pe (Peclet number) is used to characterize the level of dispersion in a reactor.
 The Peclet number is the ratio of advective to dispersive transport.
-In the limiting cases when Pe = 0 (very high dispersion) we have a completely mixed regime (CMFR) and when :math:`Pe = $\mathrm{\infty}`, :math:`D_{d}` = 0, no dispersion) we have a plug flow reactor (PFR).
+In the limiting cases when Pe = 0 (very high dispersion) we have a completely mixed regime (CMFR) and when :math:`Pe = \mathrm{\infty}`, :math:`D_{d}` = 0, no dispersion) we have a plug flow reactor (PFR).

 The time can be normalized by dividing by the hydraulic residence time.